 New York's state forests provide a sustainable source of high quality wood products.
 Timber harvesting takes place on a regular basis to thin the trees or to regenerate forest areas.
 The trees removed from the forest provide an important source of raw materials for local and out-of-state industries which produce lumber, log cabins, utility poles, furniture, paper, and other wood products.

+The forest contains a series of parallel ridges interrupted by stream drainages which flow south into the Otselic River.
 As soon as the winter's snow melts, spring wildflowers begin to push their way up through the leaf litter.
 By mid May, the spring flowers are in full bloom and the trees have leafed out.
-If you visit the area in the spring, remember to stop at a country store and pick up some locally produced maple syrup.

 As the cooler temperatures of fall arrive, the leaves begin to change color.
 Peak fall foliage usually occurs around the second week of October.
 Vivid colors of the maples, ash and aspen contrast with the dark greens of the conifers.